-- 8. The proposed site of the facility would require the LNG vessels to navigate in too close a proximity to a designated anchorage area that typically has (number of) deep draft vessels there on a daily basis.
-There is no suitable alternative anchorage area nearby. - 9.
-In the absence of these measures, and/or the resources necessary to implement them, this waterway is unsuitable for the LNG marine traffic associated with the (name of proposed project).
-If at some future date these issues are resolved, the applicant may submit an updated Letter of Intent and Waterway Suitability Assessment.
-Should you have any further questions, please contact (unit POC) at (phone #).
+- d.
+The proposed site of the facility would require the LNG vessels to navigate in too close a proximity to a designated anchorage area that typically has (number of) deep draft vessels there on a daily basis.
+There is no suitable alternative anchorage area nearby and no acceptable management measures have been identified by the applicant in their WSA. - 6.
+(For use if the waterway is found not suitable.)
+In the absence of these measures, and/or the resources necessary to implement them, to address the above concerns, I recommend that this waterway be considered unsuitable for the LNG marine traffic associated with the (name of proposed project).
+If at some future date these issues are resolved, the applicant may request reconsideration in accordance with 33 CFR 127.015 and must provide an updated WSA, supporting documentation and any additional evidence they wish me to consider.